Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 These tools help automate boilerplate code generation for dbt projects files.
 To use them, install the [dbt-codegen](https://hub.getdbt.com/dbt-labs/codegen/latest/) in your dbt project.
 These tools are disabled by default.
 To enable them, set the `DISABLE_DBT_CODEGEN` environment variable to `false`.

-- `generate_source`: Creates source YAML definitions from database schemas
+- `generate_source`: Creates source YAML definitions from database schemas.
-- `generate_model_yaml`: Generates documentation YAML for existing dbt models, including column names, data types, and description placeholders
+- `generate_model_yaml`: Generates documentation YAML for existing dbt models, including column names, data types, and description placeholders.
 - `generate_staging_model`: Creates staging SQL models from sources to transform raw source data into clean staging models.

 ## MCP integrations